Meetem/VkSharp/README.md

 ## Missing Features
 * You can't load new functions while using Burst just yet or initialize your app under Burst.
 Not sure if it's even needed.
-* Feel free to file an issue if you want.
 * 32-bit support.
+* Multi-instance / multi-device support.
+File an issue if you need that.